ajnisbet/opentopodata/docs/server.md

 * A collection of square raster tiles which follow the SRTM naming convention: the file is named for the lower left corner.
 So a file named `N30W120.tiff` would span from 30 to 31 degrees latitude, and -120 to -119 degrees longitude.
 By default tiles are 1° by 1° and the coordinates are in WGS84, but this can be configured.

+If your dataset consists of multiple files that aren't on a nice grid, you can create a `.vrt` file pointing to the files that Open Topo Data will treat as a single-file dataset.
+For an example of this process, see the documentation for configuring [EMODnet](/datasets/emod2018/).

 ## Configuration

 Open Topo Data is configured by a `config.yaml` file.
-If that file is missing it will fallback to `example-config.yaml`.
+If that file is missing it will look for `example-config.yaml` instead.

 A config might look like: